sunfounder/raphael-kit/docs/source/scratch/scratch_1.12_water_lamp.rst

 .. image:: media/1.12_graph10.png
   :width: 300

-This is an event block that is triggered when the current sprite is clicked.。
+This is an event block that is triggered when the current sprite is clicked.

 .. image:: media/1.12_graph8.png
   :width: 300